 The factors that lead to homelessness in cities can also lead to homelessness in rural areas and small communities of northern Canada.
 These factors include a lack of rental housing, poverty, discrimination, violence, mental health and substance use.
 However, the literature is limited and further research is required to better understand the distinct needs of women and their children, youth, immigrants, refugees and seniors in rural settings.

-In Canada, Indigenous Peoples are over-represented in the homeless population.
+In Canada, Indigenous Peoples are over-represented among those experiencing homelessness.
 However, the extent of this is unknown in rural communities (not including the North).
 The literature frequently reports Indigenous Peoples’ housing and homelessness as a separate issue that requires examination within the context of colonialism and its legacies.
 In addition, researchers have reported on regional migration patterns, the need for affordable housing and the role of mental health and substance use, violence, unemployment, and the child welfare system in perpetuating homelessness.
 Research points to the need to recognize the factors and needs of Indigenous Peoples on and off reserves in rural and northern settings.

 Homelessness in the North is a complex issue.
 First, the high costs of the region and the severe lack of social infrastructure makes homelessness difficult to address without significant financial commitment.
 Second, the high level of poverty in the North means that there are increased pressures on individuals and families to be able to provide for themselves.
 Third, the cold experienced during the winter makes surviving without shelter impossible, often forcing people to live in spaces unfit for human habitation.